catherinevee/chm/scripts/setup-badges.md

 To make the badges work properly, you need to set up the following secrets in your GitHub repository:

-### 1. Snyk Security Scan
+### 1. Trivy Security Scan
-- Go to [Snyk.io](https://snyk.io) and create an account
+- Trivy is integrated directly into the GitHub Actions workflow
-- Get your API token from the account settings
+- No additional setup required - it runs automatically
-- Add it as a repository secret named `SNYK_TOKEN`
+- Results are uploaded to GitHub Security tab

 ### 2. FOSSA License Compliance
 - Go to [FOSSA.com](https://fossa.com) and create an account